 How to be sustainable on-the-go

 - Bring your reusable water bottle everywhere you go.
-While on-the-go, chances are you’ll get thirsty if you’re out for a few hours.
+While on the go, chances are you’ll get thirsty if you’re out for a few hours.
 That’s why having your bottle with you is a necessity.
 And do not forget your reusable coffee cup if you like ordering coffee at a café.

 - Stop impulse buying.
 This one is one of the most important green ideas on this list!
 Consuming mindlessly contributes to the rising demand to create more stuff as well as to our global waste problem.
 Remember that we need to “reduce “ before anything else.
+So think through your purchases and ask yourself questions before buying something.

 - Walk, bike, or take public transit.
 If this is possible for you, leave your car at home and walk (or bike) everywhere.
 It will do wonders for your health as well as the planet!
 If you’re going somewhere further and if that’s an option for you, consider taking public transportation.